 Yandex Cloud

-A log line is the smallest data processing unit in the system.
-It represents a system event, its description, its timestamp in the user’s system, and labels that identify it.
+The smallest data processing unit in the system.
+It represents a system event, its description, timestamp, and labels that identify it.

 Log line sizeLog line size

-The log line size is measured in bytes and equals the sum of all top-level field values, as well as the sum of lengths of all keys and values from labels and meta.
+Log line size in bytes represents the sum of all top-level field values, as well as the lengths of all keys and values from labels and meta.

 Event lagEvent lag